nopnop2002/esp-mesh-lite-examples/mesh_ftp_client/README.md

 # mesh_ftp_client
 FTP client for esp-mesh-lite.
 Root node acts as an ftp client.
-Messages from leaf nodes are forwarded through the root node.
+Messages from leaf nodes travel through inter-node communication to reach the root node where they are merged.
 ```
 +----------+               +-----------+                +-----------+
 |ftp server|<--(ftp put)---| Root Node |<----(Mesh)-----| Leaf Node |